 Social Media Security for Business and Employees

-Social media provides a popular means of communication and networking, yet it comes with inherent risks.
+Social media provides a popular means of communication and networking, yet it comes with inherent risks and vulnerabilities.
 Users may be unaware of the digital footprint they create and the way in which the information they post into the public domain can be accessed and exploited by other agencies or people with hostile intent.

 Personnel who are identifiable as employees or are connected to an organisation may post information about their work, colleagues, projects they are working on, or other sensitive information that can ultimately result in commercial, economic or reputational damage.
 The trend of online intimidation, bullying or abuse between staff in organisations is also on the increase.

-Using our experienced team drawn from the UK government and security agencies, military, police and the National Crime Agency we have developed a half-day workshop aimed at raising the awareness of your personnel to these risks so that your organisation is better protected.
-It is suitable for all personnel and will deliver a good understanding of the cyber world, the digital footprint, and the methodology used to conduct research and analysis across various social media platforms.
+Using an experienced team drawn from the UK government and security agencies, military, police and the National Crime Agency we have developed a one-day workshop aimed at raising awareness of the organisational vulnerabilities presented by social media.
+It is suitable for all personnel and will deliver a good understanding of the cyber world, the digital footprint, and the methodology used to conduct research and analysis across various social media platforms

 High Level Learning Objectives

-- Understand social media and social media platforms
+- Understanding of social media and social media platforms

-- Raise awareness of the way information is accessed and exploited
+- Awareness of the way information can be accessed and exploited

-The half-day workshop provides delegates with a good understanding of the risks posed by social media and provides a practical framework for safer social media interaction.
-The workshop comprises facilitated discussion and practical exercises which include;
+The one-day workshop provides delegates with a good understanding of the risks posed by social media and provides a practical framework for safer social media interaction.
+The workshop comprises facilitated discussion and practical exercises, which include: